 This part-time masters degree is designed to support you in understanding the needs of your service users.
 To empower you to work with your clients to solve the challenges to health and wellbeing.
 To help you focus on service redesign and quality improvements.

-You’ll gain an understanding of the issues you might face working across an integrated health care sector (in both primary and secondary care), and develop leadership skills linked to key factors impacting on collaborative service provision, such as health inequality.
+You’ll develop leadership skills linked to key factors that impact on collaborative service provision, such as health inequality.

 You’ll study core units and you’ll typically choose two option units.
 Some of the topics you might explore include population health, health informatics, and the principles of health economics.